 Tuesday – Rest

-I’ve no idea why but I found the majority of Tuesday incredibly stressful.
-I had an interview near Wallingford in the afternoon and discovered that I’d allocated myself far too much travel time.
+I’ve no idea why, but I found the majority of Tuesday incredibly stressful.
+I had an interview near Wallingford in the afternoon and discovered that I’d allocated myself far, far too much travel time.
 Getting to an interview 45 minutes early wasn’t ideal but I guess it’s better than being late.
-The interview itself went reasonably well, however, I don’t think I’ll get the job as there were a couple of slightly awkward silences and I went into waffle mode.
+The interview itself went reasonably well, however, I don’t think I’ll get the job as there were a couple of slightly awkward silences and I went into what I call waffle mode.
 I have a feeling I completely messed up a couple of questions in the technical assessment which is slightly embarrassing.
 At least I managed to avoid the Aston Villa supporters on the train home.

 Wednesday – Rest

 I should have completed a ‘brisk’ 60 minute run but I didn’t.
 When my alarm woke me at 5:30am – I’d given myself an extra 30 minutes in bed – I had a bad headache.
 It took me five minutes to work out that I’d got a migraine and that running for an hour wouldn’t shift it.
 The rest of the day was a complete write-off.
 Each time I tried to sit up I felt dizzy and I couldn’t see properly.
 Although I felt a bit better by the afternoon, working on my computer was virtually impossible as I couldn’t focus on the screen.
 I gave up at 9pm and went to bed.